mynguyen94/AssigmentSubmission/Project Requirement.md

 #### Commenting
 + The users shall be able to leave multiple comments on someone else's posts by click on the comment button, type what they want to say in the reply box, and hit enter.
-+ Once a comment is submitted , the data will be saved to the associated subchannel.
-They can later check which posts they commented on the subchannel dashboard.
++ Once a comment is submitted , the data will be saved to the associated channel.
+They can later check which posts they commented on the channel dashboard.

 #### Share a post
 + When the users are interested in a particular post, or they think a post is useful for other people, they can be able to share that post.
 To share a particular post, the users must click on the share button under a post.
-The shared post will be automatically added to their sub-channel, and others shall be able to view or share it.
+The shared post will be automatically added to their channel, and others shall be able to view or share it.
-+ By sharing a post, users can always go to their sub-channel to continue reading it if they do not have time to fishing reading the post at once.
++ By sharing a post, users can always go to their channel to continue reading it if they do not have time to fishing reading the post at once.

 #### Add a post
 + The users shall be able to write their own post on the channel.
 They can make a post by typing in the new post box and pressing the post button to submit.
 Users can attach pictures, video, or link to their post.
 The created posts will be visible on the channel.